Kevin-Wei-S/Kevin-Wei-S/README.md

 - 👋 Hi, I’m @Kevin-Wei-S
 - 👀 I’m interested in reading novel & thinking.
-- 🌱 I’m currently learning Java, HTML, CSS, JavaScropt.
+- 🌱 I’m currently learning Java, HTML, CSS, JavaScript.
 - 💞️ I’m looking to collaborate on people who like learning.
 - 📫 How to reach me by Gmail:a8566248@gmail.com